Armoured fighting vehicle: Internal security vehicle

 An internal security vehicle (ISV), also known as an armoured security vehicle (ASV), is a combat vehicle used for suppressing civilian unrest.
 Security vehicles are typically armed with a turreted heavy machine gun and auxiliary medium machine gun.
-The vehicle is designed to minimize firepower dead space and the vehicles weapons can be depressed to a maximum of 12°.
+The vehicle is designed to minimize firepower dead space.
 Non-lethal water cannons and tear gas cannons can provide suppressive fire in lieu of unnecessary deadly fire.

 The vehicle must be protected against weapons typical of riots.
 Protection from improvised incendiary devices is achieved though coverage of the air intake and exhaust ports as well as a strong locking mechanism on the fuel opening.
 Turret and door locks prevent access to the interior of the vehicle by rioters.
 Vision blocks, ballistic glass and window shutters and outside surveillance cameras allow protected observation from within the vehicle.
 Wheeled 4x4 and 6x6 configurations are typical of security vehicles.
 Tracked security vehicles are often cumbersome and leave negative political connotations for being perceived as an imperial invading force.

+Military light utility vehicle

+Military light utility vehicles are the lightest weight class of military vehicles.
+It refers to light 4x4 military vehicles with light or no armour and all-terrain mobility.
+This type of vehicle originated in the first half of the 20th century when horses and other draft animals were replaced with mechanization.
+Light utility vehicles such as the Willys Jeep were frequently mounted with .50-calibre machineguns and other small weapons for hit-and-run tactics in World War II, especially by the British Special Air Service who used Jeeps to raid Axis airfields during the North Africa campaign.
+After the war, vehicles like the Toyota Mega Cruiser and Humvee filled this role.
+In the 21st century, improvised explosive devices continue to pose threat to mobile infantry resulting in light utility vehicles being made heavier and with more armour.